 What does the test result mean?

-An increased CgA level in a person with symptoms may indicate the presence of a tumor, but it is not specific for the type of tumor or its location.
+An increased CgA level when you have symptoms may indicate the presence of a tumor, but it is not specific for the type of tumor or its location.
 In order to diagnose the condition, the tumor itself must be located, biopsied, and examined by a pathologist.
-The healthcare practitioner will frequently follow an abnormal test result with an order for an imaging scan to help locate any tumor(s) that may be present.
+Your healthcare practitioner will frequently follow an abnormal test result with an order for an imaging scan to help locate any tumor(s) that may be present.

 Not all patients with a neuroendocrine tumor have typical signs and symptoms.
 Some tumors do not produce the hormone associated with that tissue or only produce it intermittently.

-The concentration of CgA is proportional to the tumor burden - the mass of the tumor.
-If concentrations of CgA are elevated prior to treatment and then fall, then treatment is likely to have been effective.
-If monitored levels begin to rise, then the person may have a recurrence of the tumor.
+The level of CgA is proportional to the tumor burden (the mass of the tumor).
+If levels of CgA are elevated prior to treatment and then fall after treatment is started, then treatment is likely to have been effective.
+If following the treatment, the monitored levels begin to rise; then you may have a recurrence of the tumor.

 How does a healthcare practitioner locate the carcinoid or neuroendocrine tumor?